CJohnDesign/FEN_Sliders/decks/FEN_PM/audio/FEN_MF.md

 - Best Choice RX is a discount program only, not a full prescription drug plan
 - Telemedicine services are provided through kindly human and Recuro Health
 - Healthcare Ninja is available for cost management assistance
+- There is a 12-month waiting period for pre-existing conditions
 - Always provide complete and compliant care to your clients

 ---- Closing ----